MicrosoftDocs/sql-docs/azure-sql/database/always-encrypted-enclaves-getting-started-sgx.md

 ---
-title: "Tutorial: Getting started with Always Encrypted with secure enclaves"
+title: "Tutorial: Getting started with Always Encrypted with secure Intel SGX enclaves"
-description: Tutorial on how to create a basic environment for Always Encrypted with secure enclaves in Azure SQL Database, how to encrypt data in-place, and issue rich confidential queries against encrypted columns using SQL Server Management Studio (SSMS).
+description: Tutorial on how to create a basic environment for Always Encrypted with secure Intel SGX enclaves in Azure SQL Database, how to encrypt data in-place, and issue rich confidential queries against encrypted columns using SQL Server Management Studio (SSMS).
 author: jaszymas
 ms.author: jaszymas
 ms.reviewer: vanto